ADFG-DSF/CrosswindLake_Laketrout/README.md

 -   **/comparable_op** contains miscellaneous materials from a similar Operational Plan, which most of the R code was adapted from

 -   **/Lester_model_background** contains some background material specific to the Lester model.
 It is likely that many of the materials contained here are not on the Github repository.
+Note: this folder contains two subfolders that are git submodules on their own:

+  - **/Lester_model_background/lake_trout_data** was an exploration of the lake trout database available at the time, and

+  - **/Lester_model_background/Lake_trout_Lester** was a numerical and conceptual exploration of the Lester model.

 ### **/Analysis_2024** contains materials relevant to the 2024 analysis